michaelmacinnis/oh/MANUAL.md

 makes sense as there are many ways to fail but typicaly only one way to succeed.
 As a result, most Unix shells treat the zero value as true and non-zero values as false - unlike most other mainstream programming languages.
-To solve this problem, oh introduces a status type.
+To cause less confusion, oh introduces a status type.
 The status type is an integer that evaluates to true only when it has the value 0.

 The command,